coltoneshaw/mmhealth/README.md

 - `Proactive` - A proactive measure to increase the health, reliability, or otherwise inside of Mattermost.
 - `Adoption` - Better configuration of Mattermost for optimal usage and adoption.
 - `Health` - Environment health checks that should be remediated if failed.

 ## How to use

 1. Clone the repo
 2. Run `make build`
 3. Run `make buildDockerPdf`
-4. Run `./healthcheck process -f filename.zip`
+4. Run `./healthcheck process -f filename.zip`.
 5. Run `make pdf` to convert it to a pdf.

 ## Adding a check